U.S. News Rankings

 Campus Info & Services

-University of Portland offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
+University of Portland offers a number of student services including nonremedial tutoring, placement service, day care, health service, and health insurance.
 University of Portland also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at University of Portland, 55 percent have cars on campus.
 Alcohol is permitted for students of legal age at University of Portland.

 |Students who have cars on campus||55%|